A beginner's guide to Mexico's Caribbean coast

 Typically, winters are so popular because they're dry and hot without being too hot, while summer can feel more oppressive and see more rainfall.
 However, don't be put off visiting in summer, it's just important to know the difference - you can sometimes find the best deals on holidays to Mexico's Caribbean coast during the summer months.

 Keep reading: find out more about the weather in Mexico

 Mexico's Caribbean coast may not be some great undiscovered secret but it is a vibrant and beautiful stretch of beaches, bays, resorts and facilities that promise to make any holiday a successful one.
-If you'd like to experience Mexico for yourself, check out the latest online offers and discount codes on holidays to Mexico with Thomson, and don't forget to see what the weather is like year round.
-If you're struggling to decide when to visit, see when we think is the best time to go to Mexico's Caribbean coast, and don't miss our exclusive Thomson resort weather guide for even more info.
+If you'd like to experience Mexico for yourself, check out the latest online offers and discount codes on holidays to Mexico with TUI, and don't forget to see what the weather is like year round.
+If you're struggling to decide when to visit, see when we think is the best time to go to Mexico's Caribbean coast, and don't miss our exclusive TUI resort weather guide for even more info.